 I’m Lindsay Blackwell, a PhD student at the University of Michigan School of Information.
 I am advised by Dr. Sarita Yardi Schoenebeck and Dr. Cliff Lampe.
 My research explores misbehavior in online communities, including trolling and online harassment.

-August 2, 2016: “‘The question exists, but you don’t exist with it’: Strategic anonymity in the social lives of adolescents” has been accepted for publication in Social Media + Society (with Nicole Ellison, Cliff Lampe, and Penny Trieu).
+October 1, 2016: “‘The question exists, but you don’t exist with it’: Strategic anonymity in the social lives of adolescents” is published in Social Media + Society (with Nicole Ellison, Cliff Lampe, and Penny Trieu; PDF).

 July 7, 2016: In the fall term, I will be a Graduate Student Instructor for SI 110 (Introduction to Information) with Dr. Mark Newman.